 Today Cairns takes advantage of its beautifully natural surroundings while existing in a sustainable manner to protect the fragile resources and eco-systems that make Cairns and the surrounding places so unique to other destinations in Australia and the rest of the World.
 This compact cosmopolitan City balances development with ecological sensitivity and perfectly blends the conveniences of a world class destination City with the isolation and nature of a tropical retreat.

 As more and more people discover this amazing part of Australia they will either pledge to return someday or they will recommend others come to witness the majestic beauty that Mother Nature has blessed this region.
-With stunning Rainforest Mountains and their Volcanic Crater Lakes to the natural swimming holes and the amazing Great Barrier Reef that the astronauts see from as far away as outer space.
+With stunning Rainforest Mountains, the Atherton Tablelands and their Volcanic Crater Lakes to the natural swimming holes and the amazing Great Barrier Reef that the astronauts see from as far away as outer space.

 The Bio-diversity here is something that other regions in the world just cannot re-create and scientists from all over the world flock to Cairns to continue to research and find more of the hidden secrets for answers to the past and possible answers to the world's future.